A – C

 Metal and oxide expelled from a joint made by a resistance welding process.

 A resistance welding process in which fusion is produced, simultaneously over the entire area of abutting surfaces, by the heat obtained from resistance to the flow of current between two surfaces and by the application of pressure after heating is substantially completed.
-Flashing is accompanied by expulsion of metal from the joint.
+Flashing is accompanied by the expulsion of metal from the joint.

 The burning of gases within the torch or beyond the torch in the hose, usually with a shrill, hissing sound.